usingMaths.com

 <input type="text"> is a text input element. <input type="button"> is a button input element.

-var is used to declare variables.
+var is used to declare variables in JavaScript.

 Variables are like your x and y in algebra where x and y can take any value.

-Conditional operators like
+In JavaScript, conditional operators like

 if(){